ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_portfolio/portfolio-2.md

 - [Face_Pose_Detector_Machine_Learing](https://github.com/ahmedalkadi/Face_Pose_Detector_Machine_Learing):
   A face pose estimator is a computer vision technique that determines the orientation and position of a human head relative to a camera In this Repo you can detect the pose angles of a picture , web cam video or imported   video In this Repo an augmentation was carried out to help inhance the performance of the roll angle.
 - [Bank_Account_Business_Analysis_Unsupervised_Machine_Learning](https://github.com/ahmedalkadi/Bank_Account_Business_Analysis_Unsupervised_Machine_Learning):
-  This project aims to perform an analysis of bank account data using unsupervised machine learning techniques.
+  This project aims to perform an analysis of bank account data using unsupervised machine-learning techniques.
 The primary objectives include evaluating different data transformation techniques, comparing the performance   of principal component analysis (PCA) with kernel PCA, exploring various evaluation metrics, and testing multiple unsupervised algorithms for clustering and anomaly detection.

 ## Random Search Algorithim projects.
 - [Ant_Colony_Optimization_ACO_Algorithm_For_TSP](https://github.com/ahmedalkadi/Ant_Colony_Optimization_ACO_Algorithm_For_TSP):
   Ant Colony Optimization (ACO) is a metaheuristic algorithm inspired by the foraging behavior of ants.
 Introduced by Marco Dorigo in the early 1990s, ACO has become a popular method for solving combinatorial optimization   problems.ACO simulates the behavior of ants searching for food to find optimal solutions in a given problem space.
 The algorithm is particularly effective in scenarios where finding the best path or solution involves      navigating through a large number of possible combinations.
 - [Genetic_Algorithm_For_TSP_and_Knapsack](https://github.com/ahmedalkadi/Genetic_Algorithm_For_TSP_and_Knapsack):
   A Genetic Algorithm (GA) is an optimization technique inspired by natural selection.
 It starts with a population of possible solutions, evaluates their fitness, and selects the best individuals for reproduction.
 Offspring are created through crossover and mutation, introducing variation.
 The process repeats over generations, evolving better solutions until an optimal or satisfactory solution is found.
-  This algorithim is used to solve following Problems:
+  This algorithm is used to solve the following Problems:
   Traveling Salesman Problem (TSP), is a well-known combinatorial optimization problem.
 The objective is to find the shortest possible route that visits each city exactly once and returns to the origin city.
 Given a         list of cities and the distances between each pair of cities, the task is to determine the optimal order in which to visit the cities to minimize the total travel distance.
   Knapsack Problem, is another classic optimization problem.
 Given a set of items, each with a weight and a value, the objective is to determine the number of each item to include in a collection so that the total           weight is less than or equal to a given limit and the total value is as large as possible.

-## Quantum Machine Learning Algorithims Projects.
+## Quantum Machine Learning Algorithms Projects.
 - [Quantum Machine Learning: Implementing the K-Means Algorithm](https://github.com/ahmedalkadi/Kmeans_Implementaion_Quantum_Machine_Learning):
   Quantum Machine Learning (QML) is an emerging field that leverages quantum computing to enhance traditional machine learning algorithms.
 The K-Means algorithm, a popular clustering method, can benefit from the unique      capabilities of quantum computing, potentially offering improvements in speed and accuracy for large and complex datasets.
   The K-Means algorithm is a method used to partition a dataset into K distinct, non-overlapping subsets (clusters).
 The goal is to minimize the variance within each cluster.
 The algorithm follows these steps: